-Reviewing the co-occurrences of data is a way to identify the impact of various variables of a research topic on one another and to reveal their potential correlations.
-And identifying the correlation between the key variables helps in better devising solutions to achieve the objectives of the study (Rameezdeen et al. 2016, Eck and Waltman 2009).
-In this section, we analyze the inter-relationship between the observed barriers through developing the co-occurrence of all the 19 sub-categories available in table 2.
+Table 3.
+Co-occurrence of the sub-categories of reuse barriers.

+study (Rameezdeen et al., 2016; van Eck and Waltman, 2009).
+In this section, we analyse the inter-relationship between the observed barriers through developing the co-occurrence of all the 20 sub-categories available in Table 2.

-In this study, we considered a binary approach for the presence (1) or the absence (0) of the sub-category of the barriers in table 2 to identify their co-occurrences and eventually develop their correlations.
-It means that if in table 2, under a particular sub-category for a specific paper, no barrier is observed, value 0, which means absence, is considered.
+In this study, we considered a binary approach for the presence (1) or the absence (0) of the sub-category of the barriers in Table 2 to identify their co-occurrences and eventually develop their correlations.
+It means that if in Table 2, under a particular sub-category for a specific paper, no barrier is observed, value 0, which means absence, is considered.
 On the other hand, the available observations (regardless of their number) are converted to 1.

 Table 3 shows the co-occurrence of the sub-categories of reuse barriers in the reviewed articles.
-For example, sub-category A & sub-category B (AB) appear 15 times together in all the articles reviewed in this study.
-To analyze the correlation between the sub-categories, we also developed the co-occurrence index (C-Index) of the pairs of the sub-categories.
-In this work, we calculated the c-Index using the software "R" (version 3.6.1) (R Core Team 2019) through "jaccard" package (Chung et al. 2018), which is based on equation 1 (Atlas.ti 2014).
-In this equation, n12 is the co-occurrence frequency of the two sub-categories (the number of times the two sub-categories show-up together; hence is not equal to n1+n2), and n1 & n2 are the total numbers of occurrences of each of the sub-categories in all the studies.
+For example, sub-category A and sub-category B (AB) appear 16 times together in all the articles reviewed in this study.
+To analyse the correlation between the sub-categories, we also developed the co-occurrence index (C-Index) of the pairs of the sub-categories.
+In this work, we calculated the c-Index using the software 'R' (version 3.6.1) (R Core Team, 2019) through the 'jaccard' package (Chung et al., 2018), which is based on equation 1 (Atlas.ti, 2014).
+In this equation, n12 is the co-occurrence frequency of the two sub-categories (the number of times the two sub-categories show-up together; hence it is not equal to n1+n2), and n1 and n2 are the total numbers of occurrences of each of the sub-categories in all the studies.
 C-Index varies from 0 to 1, with 1 showing the highest correlation and 0 indicating no relationship.
 The null hypothesis is that there is no correlation between the pairs of the sub-categories.
-To test the null hypothesis, we use the p-value through the embedded test in the "jaccard" package (jaccard.test.exact) (Chung et al. 2018).
-If the p-value is less than 0.05, then the null hypothesis is false, and statistically, there is a correlation between the pairs of the sub-categories (James et al. 2017).
+To test the null hypothesis, we use the p-value through the embedded test in the 'jaccard' package (jaccard.test.exact) (Chung et al., 2018).
+If the p-value is less than 0.05, then the null hypothesis is false and, statistically, there is a correlation between the pairs of the sub-categories (James et al., 2017).

-$$C - Index = \frac{n12}{(n1 + n2) - n12} \tag{1}$$
+$$C - Index = \frac{n12}{(n1+n2) - n12}$$ (1)

-In table 3, the highlighted cells represent the high levels of co-occurrence between the sub-categories.
-The corresponding c-index of these pairs of sub-categories of the barriers are sorted and listed in table 4.
-Also, the p-value, which indicates if the correlation is significant or not (James et al. 2017), is listed against each of the pairs.
+In Table 3, the highlighted cells represent the high levels of cooccurrence between the sub-categories.
+The corresponding c-index of these pairs of sub-categories of the barriers are sorted and listed in Table 4.
+Also, the p-value, which indicates if the correlation is significant or not (James et al., 2017), is listed against each of the pairs.

-According to table 4, there is a significant correlation between perception and risk, with the c-index of 0.63, ranking the highest among other sub-categories.
+According to Table 4, there is a significant correlation between perception and risk, with the c-index of 0.63 ranking the highest among other sub-categories.
 It indicates that the perception of the stakeholders about reuse is affected by the potential risks associated with this intervention.
-Perception co-occurs with compliance, cost, and market, as well (all are significant with p-values 0.004, 0.02, and 0.02, respectively).
-It reveals the importance of addressing the economic and regulatory obstacles to promote reuse among the stakeholders.
-The second and third highest ranks belong to the cost and compliance as well as market and compliance, with the c-indices of 0.49 and 0.45, respectively.
-It shows that an established reused market requires to offer products with reasonable prices complying with state-of-the-art codes and regulations.
-On the other hand, the existence of ordinances, as well as the best practices on the reused components, would help the growth of a reuse market.
+Perception co-occurs with compliance, cost and market as well (all are significant with p-values